tapesonthefloor/passphrase/README.md

 # passphrase
 A simple bash script that generates random dictionary-derived passwords for me.

-It takes three arguments:
+## Arguments

+The script takes these arguments three:

 * **-c** <*number*>